 At most of these charge points you can pay as you go with a credit or debit card - you don't need to be a member.

 There are currently more than 150 rapid charge points across London - we're committed to installing at least 300 by 2020.

 Rapid charging bays (e-bays) are designed to be used by electric vehicle users only while charging.
-Any other vehicle parked in the bay may be issued with a Penalty Charge Notice.
+Any other vehicle parked in the bay may be issued with a penalty.

-We're investing £18 million and working with the boroughs and other organisations to provide the rapid charging points the Capital needs to make it easier to use electric vehicles.
+We're investing £18 million and working with the boroughs and other organisations to provide the rapid charging points the Capital needs.
 Sites will be on arterial roads, owned and maintained by TfL, borough roads, car parks and on private land, including Heathrow Airport and multiple Shell service stations.

 Most networks also offer pay as you go charging (charge point costs will depend on the operator).